mpizenberg/wgpu-tutorial/README.md

 except this time we provide camera parameters to the vertex shader with uniform buffers to perform a perspective projection instead of a simple orthogonal projection.
 In addition, we also introduce the notion of near/far planes to control Z clipping.

+## 6. Storage texture and Compute shader

+This example shows how to use a compute shader to evolve a game of life automaton.
+Contrary to vertex and fragment shaders, compute shaders have no predefined outputs; here we use a "storage texture" to write the next state of the automaton.
+A grid of workgroups (which is itself a grid of threads) is dispatched so that one thread is assigned to one cell (i.e. one pixel of the input texture).
+A more advanced variant of the compute shader illustrates how to use local workgroup memory, which is faster than video or system memory.